Season greetings - 2022

 Read more on INDUSTRIE Pharma website…

 Potency Assay...
-3 questions to Claude GAILLARD*, Quality Control Manager
+3 questions to Fanny DE LUCA, Quality Control Manager

 What is a Potency Assay?It is a control method that uses a biological test to analyse the response of a defined dose of a product.
 The test provides an answer relating to the functional activity of the product or the drug being tested.
 These tests can includes techniques such as flow cytometry or ELISA.